Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Chondroblasts

-Answer is C: Keratinocytes produce keratin, the protein of the epidermis, which is epithelial tissue.
+Answer is C: Keratinocytes produce keratin, the protein of the epidermis, which is epithelial tissue. - Which of the following is NOT part of the plasma membrane of a

 A. Integral proteins